Iloniemi speaking at "What's Next for Brand" in the Build Up talks series

 "...a behind-the-scenes quest for all the strategies that allow many architects to build a reputation..."
 (Label, Autumn 2005).

 "This practice-based reflection provides critical insight into industry uses of images."
 (Nordisk Arkitekturforskning 2014)

-2019 sees the publication of the November/ December AD issue on "The Identity of The Architect" that I have guest-edited.
+2019 has seen the publication of the November/ December AD issue on "The Identity of The Architect" that I have guest-edited.
 For a brief summary of the issue, please see below.

 Nov/ Dec.
 2019 issue of AD "The Identity of The Architect" with cover image by Adam Nathaniel Furman

 "Founded in 1930, Architectural Design (AD) is an influential and prestigious publication.
 It combines the currency and topicality of a newsstand journal with the rigour and production qualities of a book.
 With an almost unrivalled reputation worldwide, it is consistently at the forefront of cultural thought and design."
 Autumn 2019 titles below:

 I am originally from Helsinki and for my studies, I was awarded scholarships from the Finnish Cultural Fund, the Finnish Academy as well as the British Council.
 I have served as: Committee Member of Twentieth Century Society (and organised an Alvar Aalto trip to Finland for the C20 Society); Fellow of Royal Society of Arts; Trustee for The Campaign for Drawing; Founding Member of the Academicians’ Room at RA (Royal Academy of Arts).